wavemotion-dave/SugarDS/readme.md

 BIOS files and wish these stripped from the emulator, please contact me and I'm happy to do so!
 Otherwise - many thanks for the indirect permission to use them.

+ParaDOS 1.2 is Copyright (c) 2015 by BitWise Systems and was created by Richard Wilson of WinAPE fame.

 ## Original Copyright Notice for the Software (not BIOS files)
 ```